46 - Financial Aikido

 The Application:

 • When the market "attacks" with a crash, you blend with its energy by buying stocks at a discount, turning the market's panic into your opportunity.
-This is the master-level application of the beginner's guide to investing.
+This is the master-level application of the beginner's guide to investing (Protocol 04).

 • When inflation "attacks" your savings, you redirect that force by investing in assets that outpace it, like real estate or equities.
 You can even create new income streams by exploring the world of online income.